Dakar/Embark MY Harmony V

 Cruising – Kuntaur

-We savor a leisurely – and scenic – day on the river as we sail to the bustling Gambian port town of Kuntaur, the last inland stop along the river that is navigable for ocean-going ships.
-As we wend our way through ever-narrowing stretches of waterway, we pass lush vegetation, wildlife, traditional thatched huts, and villagers as they fish, pound millet, mend their nets, and tend their dugout canoes.
-Early this afternoon we reach Kuntaur, a traditional market for groundnuts (peanuts), The Gambia’s main export crop.
+We savour a leisurely and scenic day on the river as we sail to the bustling Gambian port town of Kuntaur, the last inland stop along the river that is navigable for ocean-going ships.
+As we wind our way through ever-narrowing stretches of waterway, we pass lush vegetation, wildlife, traditional thatched huts, and villagers as they fish, pound millet, mend their nets, and tend their dugout canoes.
+Early this afternoon we reach Kuntaur, a traditional market for groundnuts (peanuts), Gambia’s main export crop.
 We spend the night docked in Kuntaur.